Services funded by the Student Services Fee

 - Our Student Finance team helps students with budgeting, StudyLink issues, and provides financial mentoring and advice.

-Clubs, societies, sports, recreation
+Clubs, societies, sports, and recreation

-We spend 21 percent of your Student Services Fee on clubs and societies, sports, recreation, and fitness, student wellbeing, and cultural activities.
+We spend 21 percent of your Student Services Fee on clubs and societies, sports, recreation and fitness, student wellbeing, and cultural activities.

 - The SSF helps support more than 130 political, cultural, sports, faith-based, and academic clubs and societies on campus.
 Clubs use facilities including the Hub, the Recreation Centre activity spaces, and meeting rooms across three University campuses.

-- Sports at University Recreation vary from casual to competitive.
+- Sports at University Recreation range from casual to competitive.
 We offer on-campus social sports leagues, casual and 'just play' sessions, participation in tertiary sports tournaments (through University and Tertiary Sport New Zealand), and scholarships that support athletes.

 Student media